 Couple of notes… the film I used was off-the-shelf “Polaroid Originals 600 Color” stock.
 Yes, everything looks pink.
-No, I don’t like it — the heat got to this film, unfortunately it’s a recurring problem with the film right now.
+No, I don’t like it one bit — the heat got to this film, unfortunately it’s a recurring problem right now.

 For those also uninitiated: the legacy Polaroid Corporation shut down film production in 2008.
 Another company purchased the Dutch factory and machinery, and was able to reverse engineer the medium to keep millions of Polaroid cameras like this one from subsequently becoming paperweights.
 As a result of this: because the new film is simply thicker than before, there are now only eight shots to a pack versus the old ten.